jbrukh/goavatar/README.md

     // Base type for messages.
     type Message struct {
-        Id          string `json:"id"`           // should be non-empty MessageType string `json:"message_type"` // will be one of {"info", connect", "record", "error"}
+        Id          string `json:"id"`           // should be non-empty MessageType string `json:"message_type"` // will be one of {"info", connect", "record", "upload", "error"}
     }

     // Basic information about the server.